theo-armour/2025/about/2025-04-18-changing-the world.md

 To make an even longer story even shorter, in 1991 I moved my family to America and the mission, by invitation of Autodesk, was to design AutoCAD.
 I designed the first release of AutoCAD LT - the "lite" version.
 Then, with my colleague Jerry Ford (still with Autodesk), we designed three releases of AutoCAD — including the mega-hit AutoCAD Release 14.

 In the early 1990s most every architect and engineer in the world was drawing on paper, by 2000 most every architect and engineer in the world was drawing on a computer screen.
 And most of them were using AutoCAD Release 14.
 A program I helped with design, build and ship.

+### The move to America

+* Waking up one morning
+* The change from marketing to development
+* The change from being a consultant to being an employee

 ## Third Change